Israel begins firing shells into Gaza as fighting escalates

 In the occupied West Bank, the Israeli military said it intervened in a Palestinian shooting attack that wounded two people.
 The Palestinian Health Ministry said the suspected gunman was killed.

-Still unclear is how the fighting in Gaza will affect Netanyahu’s political future.
-He failed to form a government coalition after inconclusive parliamentary elections in March, and now his political rivals have three weeks to try to form one.

-They have courted a small Islamist Arab party, but the fighting could hamper those efforts.

 Krauss reported from Jerusalem.
-Associated Press writers Samy Magdy in Cairo, Isabel DeBre in Dubai, United Arab Emirates, Karin Laub in the West Bank and Ashraf Sweilam in al-Arish, Egypt, contributed.
+Associated Press writers Samy Magdy in Cairo, Isabel DeBre in Dubai, United Arab Emirates, Karin Laub in the West Bank and Ashraf Sweilam in al-Arish, Egypt, contributed to this report.

 Credit: Sebastian Scheiner